It’s especially important to know what’s working and what’s not, before making rash and sometimes costly decisions.

 This tool allows you to assign people tasks to carry out, and check them off once complete.

 It also opens up discussions around smaller tasks, and these discussions form the basis of some great ideas for helping companies move forward.

 If we decide to press ahead with a rebrand, we use Pinterest to collate all of our visual research, and we use it to explore ideas for new visual directions and branding for companies.

 It’s a bit of a “brain dump” in terms of we throw everything up there and see what sticks, before we then discuss this with the client.

 From there, we decide how the brand should move forward, and whether a complete change in visual direction is needed, or whether smaller subtle changes might be the way to go.

 InvisionApp is where we pull everything together.
 We use it to refine the direction of the rebrand, pull in ideas for language, photography, typography and more.

 The best thing about Invision is it’s great commenting system.

 We can pull together a brand board and direction for a company and hand it over to them.
 They can then make comments about our findings in their own time, and at the next meeting we can discuss everything together.

 What do you think?
-Have you had a successful Brand Audit?
+Have you had a successful brand audit?
 Are you looking to get started?
-Let us know in the comments below.
+If so, then get in touch!